Xinxuan-Li/StudBud/README.md

 1. Be more customisable.
 Different types of students should be provided with a template to start with.
 For example, computer science students can use a pre-set template designed for coding projects, and design students should be provided with a design project template.

 2. Allow users to select from a list of existing project names, and assign it as tag to resource.

+3. Have a shuffle button that retrieves different lofi song lists from spotify.

 **References**